-Applicants who have military health care education, training, or service may be eligible for credit for prior learning or transfer of previously completed course credit.
+Applicants who have military health care education, training, or service may be eligible for credit for prior learning or transfer of previously completed general education course credit.

 Due to the variety of opportunities for military health care occupations; education, training or service can vary.
 Therefore, each applicant will be considered on a case-by-case basis.
 Materials that may be required to determine credit for prior learning or transfer include, but may not be limited to: transcripts; course descriptions; skills checklists; and/or evaluations.
 Credit for Prior Learning provides opportunities to earn credit for learning acquired through life experiences: including work, the military and non-collegiate training programs.
-Refer to the Career Services regarding Credit for Prior Learning: https://theq.qcc.edu/ICS/Student_Services/Credit_for_Prior_Learning(CPL).jnz https://theq.qcc.edu/ICS/Student_Services/Veterans_Services.jnz
+Refer to the Career Services regarding Credit for Prior Learning: https://theq.qcc.edu/ICS/Student Services/Credit for Prior Learning (CPL).jnz